-Yields across 58 suburbs in San Jose (Santa Clara County) range from 4.6% in Downtown (95113) down to under 1.5% in the wealthiest Peninsula enclaves.
-That spread is wider than the gap between short-term rental and long-term rental returns at the city level, which means WHERE you buy inside Silicon Valley matters more than HOW you rent it out.
+Yields across 58 suburbs in San Jose (Santa Clara County) range from 4.6% in Downtown (95113) down to under 1.5% in the wealthiest Peninsula enclaves, a roughly threefold gap from top to bottom.
+That spread is wider than the gap between short-term rental and long-term rental returns at the city level, which means the suburb you buy in matters more than the rental strategy you choose.
 This ranking shows which suburbs lead on gross yield, why the pattern exists, and where the yield-versus-growth trade-off actually lands.

 San Jose's suburb variance is unusual even by California standards.
-The city median 3-bed house sells for roughly $1,703,944, but entry prices run from $630,732 in the lowest-priced ZIP to $4,862,500 in Los Altos.
+The city median 3-bed house sells for roughly $1.99m, but entry prices run from about $631,000 in the lowest-priced ZIP to about $4.86m in Los Altos.
 Rents do not stretch nearly as far, so yield collapses as you move up the price ladder.
-The ranking below is built from pipeline medians across 55 ZIP codes with sufficient sale and rent data.
+The ranking below is built from pipeline medians for the subset of ZIP codes with sufficient sale and rent data.

 Downtown (95113) Leads on Yield at 4.6%, Roughly Double the City Median